nameerafaisal/agentic-ai-client-bootcamp/hands-on-lab-business-automation.md

 - Provide access to the data file located in the instructor repo at `usecase-setup/business-automation/assets/ABC_Motor_Product_Catalog.pdf` that will be uploaded as knowledge.

 **Participants**:
-- Validate that you have access to the right TechZone environment for this lab.
-- Complete the [environment-setup](environment-setup) guide for steps on API key creation and project setup.
+- Complete the [environment-setup](environment-setup) guide from end-to-end.
+At the conclusion if it, you should have the following steps done:
-- Make sure you have created a [**watsonx** project](environment-setup/create-project.md) and a [Deployment Space](https://www.ibm.com/docs/en/watsonx/saas?topic=spaces-creating-deployment) in your **watsonx** project.
-- Make sure you have associated your WML service to your project.
-TODO: add instructions on how to do this
+   - **Step 1**: Create an IBMid.
+You can find instructions on how to do this [here](environment-setup/create-IBMid.md).
-- Validate that you have access to a credentials file that your instructor will share with you before starting the labs.
+   - **Step 2**: Validate that you have access to the right TechZone environment for this lab.
+You can find instructions on how to do this [here](environment-setup/access-env.md).
-- Familiarity with AI agent concepts (e.g., instructions, tools, collaborators...)
-- Make sure that your instructor has provided the following:
-  - data file to be uploaded as knowledge
+   - **Step 2**: Create your IBM Cloud API Key.
+You can find instructions on how to do this [here](environment-setup/api_key_setup.md).
+   - **Step 4**: Create a watsonx project and deployment space.
+You can find instructions on how to do this [here](environment-setup/create-project.md).

 ## Create a watsonx.ai Agent